 In patients with hypoalbuminemia or hyperalbuminemia, the measured serum calcium concentration should be corrected for the abnormality in albumin (calculator 1) or for standard units (calculator 2).
 If a laboratory known to measure ionized calcium reliably is available, some authorities prefer to measure the serum ionized calcium in this situation.
 (See "Relation between total and ionized serum calcium concentrations".)

-SALINE HYDRATION — Initial therapy of severe hypercalcemia includes the simultaneous administration of saline, calcitonin, and a bisphosphonate.
-(See 'Severe hypercalcemia' below.)
+SALINE HYDRATION — Initial therapy of severe hypercalcemia includes the simultaneous administration of saline, calcitonin, and a bisphosphonate (see 'Severe hypercalcemia' above).
 Isotonic saline corrects possible volume depletion due to hypercalcemia-induced urinary salt wasting and, in some cases, vomiting.
 Hypovolemia exacerbates hypercalcemia by impairing the renal clearance of calcium (table 1) .

 The rate of saline infusion depends upon several factors, including the severity of hypercalcemia, the age of the patient, and presence of comorbid conditions, particularly underlying cardiac or renal disease.
 A reasonable regimen, in the absence of edema, is the administration of isotonic saline at an initial rate of 200 to 300 mL/hour that is then adjusted to maintain the urine output at 100 to 150 mL/hour.

-All of the bisphosphonates are relatively nontoxic compounds and they are more potent than calcitonin and saline for patients with moderate or severe hypercalcemia [1,16-22].
-As a result, they have become the preferred agents for management of hypercalcemia due to excessive bone resorption from a variety of causes, including malignancy-related hypercalcemia [22-24].
+All of the bisphosphonates are relatively nontoxic compounds, and they are more potent than calcitonin and saline for patients with moderate or severe hypercalcemia [1,16,18-23].
+As a result, they have become the preferred agents for management of hypercalcemia due to excessive bone resorption from a variety of causes, including malignancy-related hypercalcemia [23-25].
 Their maximum effect occurs in two to four days, so that they are usually given in conjunction with saline and/or calcitonin, which reduce calcium concentration more rapidly.
-(See 'Preferred approach' below.)
+(See 'Preferred approach' above.)

 Although bisphosphonates are most commonly used to treat established hypercalcemia, they have also been given to prevent hypercalcemia and adverse skeletal events, particularly in patients with metastatic cancer to bone.
 The use of bisphosphonates to improve outcomes for patients with cancer is discussed separately.
 (See "Bisphosphonates and denosumab in patients with metastatic cancer".)

-Zoledronic acid — Zoledronic acid (ZA) is considered by many the agent of choice for malignancy-associated hypercalcemia because it is more potent and effective than pamidronate.
+Zoledronic acid — ZA is considered by many to be the agent of choice for malignancy-associated hypercalcemia because it is more potent and effective than pamidronate.
 Although it can be administered over a shorter time period (15 minutes as compared with two hours), which may be more convenient, this may not be as important in the setting of hypercalcemia since many of these patients require hospitalization.
-ZA is currently approved by the United States Food and Drug Administration for treatment of hypercalcemia of malignancy at a dose of 4 mg IV over at least 15 minutes.
+ZA is available in many countries for treatment of hypercalcemia of malignancy at a dose of 4 mg IV over at least 15 minutes.

 In a pooled analysis of two separate phase III trials involving a total of 275 patients with tumor-induced hypercalcemia, a single dose of ZA (either 4 mg or 8 mg) normalized the corrected serum calcium concentration in 87 to 88 percent of patients, compared with only 70 percent of those receiving pamidronate (90 mg) .
 In addition, the median duration of serum calcium control was longer for those receiving ZA (32 to 43 versus 18 days).